Commonwealth Games: Medal presentation

 A medal ceremony is held after each event is concluded.
 The winner, second and third-place competitors or teams stand on top of a three-tiered rostrum to be awarded their respective medals.
 After the medals are given out by a CGF member, the national flags of the three medallists are raised while the national anthem of the gold medallist's country plays.
 Volunteering citizens of the host country also act as hosts during the medal ceremonies, as they aid the officials who present the medals and act as flag-bearers.

 Anthems

-"God Save the King" is an official or national anthem of multiple Commonwealth countries.
-As a result, and due to the countries of the United Kingdom competing individually, it is not played in some official events, medal ceremonies or before matches in team events.
+"God Save the King" is an official or national anthem of multiple Commonwealth countries and dependent territories.
+As a result, and due to the countries of the United Kingdom competing individually, its use is prohibited during official events, medal ceremonies or before matches in team events.

-Anthems used at the Commonwealth Games which differ from a currently-eligible country's national or official anthem(s):
+With the revision of this rule made before the 2010 Games, some national anthems used were changed and in some cases they differ from a currently-eligible country's national or official anthem(s):